 Managing a chronic condition like diabetes takes the guidance of an experienced and knowledgeable physician.
 At Walker Family Care in Little River, South Carolina, Rogers Walker, MD, and his compassionate staff offer diabetes management services for both Type 1 and Type 2 diabetes.
 He provides comprehensive blood sugar monitoring and management services to protect your health and help keep your diabetes under control.
-If you’re in the Myrtle Beach area, schedule a consultation online or by calling the office to learn more about available diabetes services.
+If you’re in the Myrtle Beach area, schedule a consultation by calling the office to learn more about available diabetes services.

 Diabetes is a chronic condition involving the levels of sugar, or glucose, in your blood.
 Your body makes a hormone known as insulin, which helps transport blood glucose into your cells to give you energy.

 When insulin production isn’t sufficient, your glucose levels remain consistently too high, and you may get an unwelcome diabetes diagnosis.
 There are two main types of diabetes, Type 1 and Type 2.